 - a) When using list notation, the order of elements in the actual parameter list shall be the same as their order in the corresponding formal parameter list.
 For each formal inout parameter and for each in parameter without a default there shall be an actual parameter.
 The actual parameter of a formal out parameter or in parameter with default value can be skipped by using dash "-" as actual parameter.
 An actual parameter can also be skipped by just leaving it out if no other actual parameter follows in the actual parameter list either because the parameter is last or because all following formal parameters are out parameters or have default values and are left out.
 The number of actual parameters in the list notation shall not exceed the number of parameters in the formal parameter list. - b) Either list notation or assignment notation shall be used in a single parameter list.
 They shall not be mixed. - c) When using assignment notation, each formal parameter shall be assigned an actual parameter at most once.
 For each assigned actual parameter there shall exist a corresponding formal parameter of the same name.
 For each formal parameter without default value, there shall be an actual parameter.
 In order to use the default value of a formal parameter, no assignment for this specific parameter shall be provided. - d) For in formal parameters, the type of the actual parameter shall be compatible with the type of the formal parameter.
 For out formal parameters, the type of the formal parameter shall be compatible with the type of the actual parameter.
 Strong typing is required for inout formal (parameters passed by reference).
 For in formal template parameters, the template restriction of the actual parameter shall not be less restrictive than the one of the formal parameter.
-For out formal template parameters, the template restriction of the actual parameter.
-For inout formal template parameters, the template restriction of the actual parameter, the template restriction of the actual parameter.
-For inout formal template parameters, the template restriction of the actual parameter.
-For inout formal template parameters, the template restriction of the actual parameter.
-For inout formal template parameters, the template restriction of the actual parameter.
+For out formal template parameters, the template restriction of the actual parameter shall not be more restrictive than the one of the formal parameter.
 For inout formal template parameters, the template restriction of the actual and the formal parameter shall be the same. - e) Actual parameters passed to restricted formal template parameters shall obey the restrictions given in clause 15.8. - f) All parameterized entities specified as an actual parameter shall have their own parameters resolved in the top-level actual parameter list. - g) If the formal parameter list of TTCN-3 objects function, testcase, altstep or external function is empty, then the empty parentheses shall be included both in the declaration and in the invocation of that object.
 In all other cases the empty parentheses shall be omitted.